Debt Consolidation Mortgages & Remortgages

 Remortgage

-There are many reasons you might consider a remortgage, and whilst it’s often associated with securing a better interest rate, you can also remortgage to consolidate your debts.
-This means that you’ll switch to another lender, take out a mortgage with them to repay your existing mortgage and borrow an additional amount to repay your debts.
+You might consider a remortgage for many reasons, and whilst it’s often associated with securing a better interest rate, you can also remortgage to consolidate your debts.
+This means you’ll switch to another lender, take out a mortgage with them to repay your existing mortgage and borrow an additional amount to repay your debts.

-This could be an appropriate option for those looking to consolidate a significant amount of debt, as, typically, a remortgage allows you to increase your borrowing more than a further advance would.
+This could be an appropriate option for those looking to consolidate a significant amount of debt, as a remortgage typically allows you to increase your borrowing more than a further advance would.
+You also need to make sure you’re not under any repayment penalty period before proceeding.

 The name can be misleading here, as a second charge mortgage, also known as a second mortgage, is simply a loan that’s secured against your home.
 Because your mortgage is already secured against the property, that’s the first charge against the property.
-Therefore, if you use the same property as loan security, this will be the second charge against it.
+Therefore, using the same property as loan security will be the second charge against it.

 Do you have to remortgage with your existing lender?

 No, but it’s always a good idea to see what kind of deal they would be willing to offer so you can compare that with what else is available.
-One thing to keep in mind with debt consolidation remortgages is that some lenders have an LTV cap set at 60-85% if you are using the released equity to pay off debt.
+One thing to remember with debt consolidation remortgages is that some lenders have an LTV cap set at 60-85% if you use the released equity to pay off debt.

 We're so confident in our service, we guarantee it.